 Current Awareness Databases

 All Bloomberg BNA databases have now moved to the Bloomberg Law platform.
 All materials in the previous BNA resource centers have been consolidated into Bloomberg Law's practice centers, and all daily and weekly newsletters have migrated to news pages.
 Bloomberg Law's practice centers provide in-depth news and analysis of current events along with applicable statutes, administrative regulations, decisions, and cases in a variety of legal subject areas including business law, criminal law, environmental law, labor law, and intellectual property.
 The Bloomberg Law news pages are excellent for current awareness of legal developments and finding a topic for a student note.
-BNA's U.S. Law Week publishes a list of circuit splits once per month.
-You will see the link on the left of the screen under "Key Features."
-See also BNA's flyer, entitled "Locating Paper Topics Using BNA Publications."
+Bloomberg Law's U.S. Law Week publishes a list of circuit splits once per month.

 Legal Research Guides